 While documenting and researching Indigenous Traditional Knowledge (ITK), researchers and authors should follow a list of minimum ethical practices as suggested by WIPO.

 Australia, Canada and UK have pioneered research ethics compliances if the research involves Indigenous peoples and their traditional knowledge.
 Examples of Australia and Canada are given below:

 FPIC or PIC is a very big subject in discussions and use for many decades.
 To develop understanding on the PIC from Indigenous Peoples, you may please consider reading FAO Manual on FPIC.Another good link for reading about FPIC in general and in special context of forestry.
-If the author has conformed to the guidelines and ethics if research has involved Indigenous peoples or their knowledge, a Self Declaration in this effect will be required at the time of submitting the manuscript.
+If that is not possible, you should download, sign (or get signed) and upload the Self Declaration and/or Prior Informed Consent (PIC) from Indigenous Peoples.

 Authors and researchers should voluntarily(in developing countries) or necessarily (in developed countries) adopt PIC when involving non-Indigenous local communities as participants of their research.
 A sample copy of such PIC is available here for use.